N23897/Personal-blog/Step-4-Upload-Website-Files.md

 scp -i ~/Downloads/myblog-key.pem index.html ubuntu@<YOUR_PUBLIC_IP>:/var/www/html/
 scp -i ~/Downloads/myblog-key.pem custom.css ubuntu@<YOUR_PUBLIC_IP>:/var/www/html/
 scp -i ~/Downloads/myblog-key.pem custom.js ubuntu@<YOUR_PUBLIC_IP>:/var/www/html/
-For images or folders (recursively), add -r:
+Replace myblog-key.pem with your key file name.

+Replace <YOUR_PUBLIC_IP> with your EC2 public IP.

+To upload a whole folder (like images), use the -r flag:

 bash
 Copy
 Edit
 scp -i ~/Downloads/myblog-key.pem -r images ubuntu@<YOUR_PUBLIC_IP>:/var/www/html/
-Replace myblog-key.pem with your key file.

-Replace <YOUR_PUBLIC_IP> with your EC2 instance’s public IP (from Step 1).

-Example:

-bash
-Copy
-Edit
-scp -i ~/Downloads/myblog-key.pem index.html ubuntu@52.201.123.45:/var/www/html/
-Screenshot:

-Your terminal showing an scp command in action and a successful transfer.

-4.4 Replace the Default Page
+d) Overwrite the Default File
-Nginx serves whatever is named index.html in /var/www/html/.

-After you upload your index.html, it overwrites the default welcome page.
+Your new index.html will replace the default Apache2 page.

-4.5 Test Your Website
+4.4 Test Your Website
-In a browser, visit:
+In your web browser, go to:

 cpp
 Copy
 Edit
 http://<YOUR_PUBLIC_IP>
-You should now see your own homepage, not the Nginx default.
+You should now see your own homepage instead of the Apache2 “It works!” page.

-Screenshot:

-Browser window showing your own site live at your public IP.

-4.6 Uploading Updates
-If you change your site, repeat the SCP commands to upload new versions.

-🛠️ Troubleshooting
+4.5 Common Troubleshooting
-Permission denied
+Permission Denied?

-Make sure your .pem file permissions are set:
+Make sure your .pem file permissions are correct:

 bash
 Copy
 Edit
 chmod 400 ~/Downloads/myblog-key.pem
-Use sudo if you get “permission denied” errors on the server.

-File not found

-Check the path and filename in your SCP command.

-Site not updated
+Wrong page or not updated?

-Refresh the browser or clear your cache.
+Refresh your browser (Ctrl+Shift+R).

+Double-check you uploaded files to /var/www/html/.

+Errors or missing images?

-Make sure you uploaded to /var/www/html/ and not another folder.
+Make sure you uploaded all referenced files and folders.

 ⭐️ Tips
 You can upload multiple files at once: